jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/SizeDistribution.rst

 3. “Use % errors” – will create errors equal to n% of intensity.
 Field where to input the n appears.
 Errors are smoothed.

 4. “Use No errors” – use no errors – the weight of all points is the same.
 This is unlikely to be correct, but this case allows to use fitting in “scaled” space – Intensity \* Q\ :sup:`m` vs Q, where m = 0 to 4.
-This helps to mathematically better condition problem (similarly to using errors) and can yield sometimes good solution.

-**NOTE : at this time you cannot use this method (no errors) with MaxEnt or Regularization.**
+This helps to mathematically better condition problem (similarly to using errors) and can yield sometimes good solution. **NOTE : at this time you cannot use this method (no errors) with MaxEnt or Regularization, this is useful ONLY for IPG/TNNLS method.**

 **Comments:**

 MaxEnt works best with user errors or % errors.
+Good User errors are preferred.

-IPG/TNNLS seems to work best with no errors and m = 2 -4.
-Reason is unclear.
+IPG/TNNLS seems to work best with no errors and m = 2 - 4.
+Reason is
+unclear.

 The errors displayed in the graph will change as different methods are